textileio/textile/README.md

 The second URL is the bucket's unique IPNS address, which is auto-updated when you add, modify, or delete files.

-If you have configured the daemon with DNS settings, you will see a third URL that links to the bucket's WWW address, where it is rendered like as a static website / client-side application.
+If you have configured the daemon with DNS settings, you will see a third URL that links to the bucket's WWW address, where it is rendered as a static website / client-side application.
 See `buckd --help` for more info.

-**Note**: If your bucket is private (encrypted), these links will 404 on the gateway.
-This behavior is temporary while ThreadDB ACLs are [still under development](https://github.com/textileio/go-threads/issues/295).
+**Important**: If your bucket is private (encrypted), an access token (JWT) will be appended to these links.
+This token represents your _identity_ across ***all buckets*** and should not be shared without caution.

 `buck init` created a configuration folder in `mybucket` called `.textile`.
 This folder is somewhat like a `.git` folder, as it contains information about the bucket's remote address and local state.